 With some tentative steps taken in the preceding decade (the unholy banana meatloaf was an early indication of where food was heading), it was the 1950s that really saw disgusting, gelatine-obsessed cookery come into its own.
 This was the era that gave us such horrors as the fluffy mackerel pudding, blue cheese mousse and beer and kraut fudge cake.
 While these corruptions of nature were doubtless just as terrible as they sound, the more worrying trend that the 50s set was the identification of the food groups that would suffer most at the hands of maverick cooks: salads, meat and fish.
 To be enjoyed at their fullest, none of these should ever cross paths with gelatine.
 All did.

 To make matters worse, these excuses for salad were creeping their gelatinous tendrils out to ensnare both meat and fish in an aspic-suspended web.
 The snowy chicken confetti and the Monterey souffle salads were just the tip of the slowly wobbling Jell-o iceberg.
 The piece de resistance of these crimes against vegetables has to be the aspic aquarium, a triple barbed insult to fish, salad and aquariums.
-It’s a miracle that anyone born in the 50s could ever eat a salad again without suffering PTSD.
+It’s a miracle that anyone born in the 50s could ever eat greenery again without suffering Post Traumatic Salad Disorder.

 Despite the horrors endured by salad, fish was arguably the most abused food group to suffer at the translucent hands of gelatine.
 The age of aspic saw the creation of atrocities like the "glace fish mold" and "ring around the tuna", all seemingly created with the intention of torturing tastebuds and stomach linings everywhere.
 But, unlike salad, it was not just jellied suspension that afflicted the creatures of the deep.